cmwaura/sg-cron-datapoint/README.md

 DataPoint schema and the total number of HumanUser entities with their `sg_status_list` field set to `act` will be recorded there.
 If you want to track other types of data, simply add them to the `to_track` list.
-For example, if you want to track the number of Versions set to Active, change your settings thusly:
+For example, if you want to track the number of Versions set to In Progress, change your settings thusly:

 ```
 https://example.shotgunstudio.com: